← Reference Deep-Dives Reference Deep-Dive · 10 min read

 Pre-product-market-fit (0-50 users)

-Cadence: 3-5 conversations per week minimum.
+Cadence: 3-5 conversations per week minimum, often closer to 10.

 Before PMF, every conversation reshapes your understanding of the market.
 The information density per interview is extremely high because you are still discovering fundamental dynamics: who your user is, what job they are hiring your product for, and whether your solution approach matches their mental model.